Our wide range of TA qualifications, in order of commitment required, includes:

 CTA - Certified Transactional Analyst, CTA Trainer, TSTA

-are the international qualifications, run by the training bodies of the international TA associations in ways that ensure the standards are consistent internationally.
+are the international qualifications, run by the ITAA and EATA.
 Candidates opt for one of four fields of application:

 psychotherapy, educational, organisational, and counselling (which also equates to coaching).
 For CTA, students must attend at least 300 hours of TA training and 75 hours of supervision, complete at least 500 hours of TA

 application, plus other professional development and practice activities that bring the total hours to at least 2000.
 They produce a 24000 word written examination and attend a 4-person panel examination.
 On the basis

-of attending a full ongoing TA programme each year, it is possible for students to reach CTA status in 4-5 years to reach CTA status.
-Hours achieved for the DTAPQ and the MSc can also be credited against the CTA requirements.
+of attending a full ongoing TA programme each year, it is possible for students to reach CTA status in 4-5 years, although many take longer.
+Hours achieved for the ICTAQ qualifications and the MSc can be credited against the CTA requirements.
 CTA Trainer and TSTA

 are further qualifications after achieving CTA and are anticipated to take another 5-7 years.
 Adding and MSC and/or another field at CTA

 previous training followed in another field by the candidate can be counted under the responsibility of the primary supervisor.”
 PTSC Telegram 31, Sep 2013 item 6.7.
 This means that, if you are already CTA in one field,

 and you complete sufficient hours of application in another field (or perhaps have already been working in another field), you may now be eligible to gain accreditation of prior learning towards the MSc and at the same time gain